aleen42/PersonalWiki/Programming/JavaScript/Framework/react/working_with_the_browser/working_with_the_browser.md

 #### Unmounting

 - `componentWillUnmount()` is invoked immediately before a component is unmounted and destroyed.
+(Cleanup should go here)